abhinav-e-p-b/Smart-Parking-App/README.md

 ### GPU not being used

-- Verify CUDA installation: `python -c "import torch; print(torch.cuda.is_available())"`
+- Check CUDA: `python -c "import torch; print(torch.cuda.is_available())"`
-- Install the CUDA-specific torch build (see [Installation, Step 3](#step-3--install-dependencies))
+- Install the CUDA-specific torch build (see [Installation Step 3](#step-3--install-python-dependencies))
-- Set `USE_GPU=true` in your `.env` or environment
+- Set `USE_GPU=true` in `.env` and `gpu=True` in `_get_reader()` inside `detection.py`

-### Exit logged but no entry exists
+### Exit logged with no matching entry

-The log will show: `EXIT skipped — no open entry found for <plate>`
+Log shows: `EXIT skipped — no open entry found for <plate>`

-This happens when:
-- The vehicle entered before the system was running
-- The entry camera missed the plate (low confidence / poor angle)
-- A previous session's data was cleared

-Use `python admin.py manual-exit <plate>` to force a clean exit record if needed.
+This happens when the entry camera missed the vehicle (low confidence, bad angle) or the system was restarted after entry but before exit.
+Use `python admin.py manual-exit <plate>` to insert a clean exit record.

 ---

-## 15. Next-Level Upgrades

-### Gate barrier automation
+## 16. Real-World Applications

+### 1. Commercial parking lots and malls
+Fully automate entry/exit at multi-level parking structures.
+Replace token-based or barrier card systems with plate recognition.
+Integrate with billing software to compute charges based on `duration_sec`.

+### 2. Residential apartment complexes
+Restrict access to registered residents and authorised visitors.
+Automatically log every vehicle that enters the premises.
+Flag unregistered plates for security review.

+### 3. Corporate campuses and office parks
+Track employee vehicle access, automate visitor check-in, and generate occupancy reports for facilities management.

+### 4. Hospital and airport short-stay drop zones
+Detect when a vehicle has been in a drop zone beyond the permitted time, and trigger an alert or notification to the vehicle owner.

+### 5. Toll plazas and highway checkpoints
+Identify vehicles passing through a checkpoint for billing, traffic analytics, or law enforcement flagging.
+With sufficient hardware, support for multiple simultaneous lanes is feasible.

+### 6. Fleet and logistics yards
+Log all truck and delivery van entries/exits at a depot.
+Verify that departing vehicles match scheduled dispatch records.

+### 7. Smart city traffic analytics
+Aggregate anonymised entry/exit data across multiple sites to build origin–destination matrices, identify traffic bottlenecks, and support urban planning decisions.

+### 8. Evidence logging for security incidents
+Maintain a tamper-resistant timestamped record of all vehicles that entered and exited a premises during a specific time window, useful for post-incident investigations.

+---

+## 17. Future Improvements & Roadmap

+### Near-term enhancements

+**Gate barrier automation**
 Connect a relay module (e.g. SainSmart 5V relay) to a Raspberry Pi GPIO pin.
-Wire the relay's COM and NO terminals to the barrier controller's trigger input (typically 12V dry contact).
-Then add a GPIO trigger call after `mark_entry()` in `camera.py`:
+Wire the relay's COM and NO terminals to the barrier controller's trigger input.
+Then trigger the barrier after `mark_entry()` in `camera.py`:

 ```python
 import RPi.GPIO as GPIO